Free temporary Hungary phone number to receive SMS online (+36)

 A VoIP or virtual phone app

-Many apps hand out an online phone line, but big services spot a VoIP number and block it.
+Many apps hand out an online phone number, but big services spot a VoIP number and block it.
 You set it up, then the code never arrives.

 A travel eSIM with a Hungary number